Subject Verb Agreement

 - The king and his daughter are visiting tomorrow.

-- Neither the king nor his daughter are visiting tomorrow. (should be is)
+- Neither the king nor his daughter are visiting tomorrow.
+(This should be "is.")

 - It's very tasty as it is.
 Neither salt nor pepper is required.

-Here's a good tip: often, you can edit your words so you adhere to both rules.
+Here's a good tip: Edit your words to adhere to both rules.
 For example:

-- Neither chocolate nor cakes are going to give you the nutrients you need. ("Mathematical Rule") (Proximity Rule)
+- Neither chocolate nor cakes are going to give you the nutrients you need. ("Logic Rule") (Proximity Rule)

-Beware Modifiers Getting between the Subject and the Verb
+(Issue 9) Beware Modifiers between the Subject and the Verb

 |Word||Singular or Plural?|